Overview

 The Conversation API has two kinds of rate limits that may result in status429 Too Many Requests

-:- Conversation API apps have a maximum MT ingress queue size of 500000 messages, which are drained towards the channel at a rate of 25 messages per second by default (this rate may be higher if the channel has been purchased with a higher capacity).
+:- Conversation API apps have a maximum MT ingress queue size of 500000 messages, which are drained towards the channel at a rate of 20 messages per second by default (this rate may be higher if the channel has been purchased with a higher capacity).

-- Projects are limited to 800 requests per second across all apps and all endpoints.
+- Projects are limited to 800 requests per second across all apps and most endpoints.
 Making over 800 requests per second over an extended period of time may saturate the app-specific ingress queue, resulting in rate limiting.

-In addition to project and app level limitations, each channel also has rate limitations that can affect performance.
+error.
 In some cases (for example, the SMS channel), these rate limits can be adjusted.
 In others (for example, the Instagram channel), they can't be adjusted.
 For more information about raising project, app, or channel rate limits, contact your Sinch account manager.